 Good job!
-Hopefully you properly formed your business entity and are ready to rent office space to open your doors.
+Hopefully, you also properly formed your business entity and are now ready to rent office space and open your doors.
+Check.
 You find a workspace that looks perfect!
 Now what?

-Don’t move in quite yet… Before you sign a commercial lease, you should consult with legal counsel since the risks and liabilities associated with commercial leases are vastly different than what you might be accustomed with in any residential lease.
+Don’t move in quite yet… Before you sign a commercial lease, consult with legal counsel since the risks and liabilities associated with commercial leases are vastly different than what you might be accustomed to in any residential lease.

-Your commercial lease may be your biggest business expense and your largest long-term financial liability for your new office space.
-So take the time to contact competent legal counsel to draft and negotiate a favorable commercial lease up front.
-Contact Underwood Law LLC to discuss how we can assist you so you can focus on continuing to grow your business!
+Your commercial lease may be your biggest business expense and your largest long-term financial liability for your new business.
+Please contact competent legal counsel to draft and negotiate a favorable commercial lease up front so you can focus on continuing to grow your business when the doors open!